mathjax/MathJax-docs/typeset.rst

 To get the element jax the first time, you need to be sure that you ask MathJax for it **after** MathJax has processed the page the first time.
-This is another situation where you want to use the MathJax queue.
+This is another sitaution where you want to use the MathJax queue.
 If your startup code performs the commands

 .. code-block:: javascript

     var studentDisplay = null;
     MathJax.Hub.Queue(function () {
-      studentDisplay = MathJax.Hub.getAllJax("MathDiv")[0];
+      studentDisplay = MathJax.Hub.getAllJax("MathDiv");
     });

 then you can use